 ArcGIS Enterprise Manager is a new administrative interface that gives you a single glance into the health of your deployment.
 You can view and interact with logs and tune service and system deployments to manage performance.
 Alternatively, you can run these workflows by using and scripting against the ArcGIS Enterprise Administrator API.

 To achieve our goals of scalability, resilience and manageability, and most importantly to meet our quality standards, we have had to make some scope tradeoffs.
 The initial release will include many familiar workflows and GIS capabilities.
 We will continue to prioritize capabilities based on feedback from our customers and partners.
-While we had to defer rearchitecting or supporting items that are available in ArcGIS Enterprise running on Windows or Linux, we are working hard to come to full parity across all three deployment options.
-The following table outlines capabilities available at launch, and items deferred to a later release.
+While we had to defer some items that are available in ArcGIS Enterprise running on Windows or Linux, but we are rapidly adding items that customers tell us are critical to running on their Kubernetes deployments.
 Please review the documentation for more information about using ArcGIS Enterprise on Kubernetes.

 |Deployment and Upgrading|